Clawhip

 }

-}Consumer routing pattern:
+}Consumer routing on normalized_event:

 switch (event.context.normalized_event) {